 Waters writes, “As the old meeting house built in 1747 had become antiquated and inadequate, land was acquired in the rear in 1837.
 The dwellings which occupied the spot were removed and a new house of worship was erected.
 It was dedicated on January 1st, 1838.
 The old meeting house was then torn down.
 Happily the old pulpit hallowed with the associations of ninety years was preserved and when the basement was finished in 1839 as a vestry it found an honored place there.”

 “Abraham Knowlton was a master of his craft.
 The beautiful old pulpit and sounding board which Abraham Knowlton built for the new meeting house of the First Parish in 1749 is still preserved in the tower room of the present edifice attests his skill.” (page 261).

 The current First Church in Ipswich is the sixth building.
 The Gothic church that was erected in 1846 burned in 1965.
-If his Waters’ account proves to be correct, this means that the timbers in the Jewett house date to 1749 and were already 100 years old when the house was built.
-We find Waters’ extensive deed research to be reliable and generally impeccable.
+If his Waters’ account is correct, the timbers in the Jewett house date to 1749 and were already 100 years old when the house was built.
+We find Waters’ extensive deed research to be reliable.